DEK-Pham-The-Anh/php-handle-division-by-zero/README.md

 ### Method 2 - Wrapper function

-If you have many cases of division in your code, you could use a global wrapper function bypass `PHP 8`'s error reporting.
+If you have many cases of division in your code, you could use a global wrapper function to bypass `PHP 8`'s error reporting.

 1. Create a wrapper function in php - for example:
 ```